spatie/analytics-reports/README.md

 This is an opinionated Laravel 4 package to retrieve Google Analytics data.

+We're currently working on a Laravel 5 compatibilty.
+ETA: mid April 2015

 ## Installation

 This package can be installed through Composer.

 ```
 composer require spatie/analytics-reports